NHS complaints advocacy

 An advocate can help you to:

-- work out what you want to complain about and the outcome you’re looking for
+- work out what you want to raise a concern about and the outcome you’re looking for

-- write your own complaint letter and send it to the right people
+- write your own letter and send it to the right people

 - understand the response you get and what to do next

 Your advocate will support you to do as much as you can for yourself.
-Your advocate cannot make a complaint on your behalf or give you legal or medical advice.
+Your advocate cannot raise a concern on your behalf or give you legal or medical advice.

 Advocates help to make sure that the NHS listens to you.
 This does not mean they will always do what you want them to.
 But your advocate will be on your side.